segmentio/segment-docs/src/connections/warehouses/catalog/postgres/index.md

 This error can be caused for a few reasons:

 - Your Warehouse went offline.
-- There’s a setting needed for Segment to connect which hasn’t been correctly configured.
+- There's a setting needed for Segment to connect which hasn't been correctly configured.
 Please refer to our Warehouse docs to ensure all steps outlined there have been followed.</td>
     </tr>
     <tr>
         <td>Schema <schema_name> does not exist</td>